The West

 England Means Everything to Me

-"I’ve got three children, it is my duty as an Englishman, to make sure that I hand down a safe and prosperous country to them" says Tommy Robinson in an interview with V24 filmed just weeks before he was sentenced to prison.
+“I’ve got three children.
+It is my duty as an Englishman to make sure that I hand down a safe and prosperous country to them,” said Tommy Robinson in an exclusive interview with Visegrád24, filmed just weeks before he was sentenced to prison.

-Robinson, born and raised in Luton, describes his hometown as a microcosm of the changes occurring across the UK.
-He argues that mass migration and challenges with integration have reshaped communities nationwide.
+Born and raised in Luton, Robinson describes his hometown as a microcosm of broader changes sweeping across the UK.
+He claims that mass migration and integration challenges have reshaped communities nationwide, leaving many ordinary citizens feeling alienated.

-Despite being labeled as one of the “most hated men in Britain,” Robinson insists that public support for his views is growing.
-“Most places I go, I’m met with love,” he said, arguing that negative portrayals of him stem from media bias.
+Despite being labelled by critics as one of the “most hated men in Britain,” Robinson insists that public support for his views is growing.
+“Most places I go, I’m met with love,” he said, blaming media bias for the overwhelmingly negative portrayal of his character and activism.

 A Shifting Political Landscape